 Symptoms of cyclosporiasis include diarrhea that is profuse and often explosive, abdominal cramps, nausea, headache, fatigue, weight loss, and other flu-like symptoms.
 Untreated, these symptoms can last more than two months.

 The food safety lawyers at Pritzker Hageman law firm well how debilitating these symptoms can be.
 No other law firm in the U.S. has represented more clients in recent large-scale Cyclospora outbreaks.
-If you have been sickened by Cyclospora, we can help.
+If you have been sickened by basil contaminated with Cyclospora, we can help.
 To request a free consultation, call 1 (888) 377-8900 (toll-free), send a text to 612-261-0856 or complete the form below and put our experienced Cyclospora Team to work for you.